tyronechen/genomenlp/docs/source/sweep.rst

                           number of features in data to use (DEFAULT: ALL)
-                          NOTE: this is separate from the vocab_size argument. under normal circumstances (eg a tokeniser generated by SentencePiece), setting this is not necessary -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                          NOTE: this is separate from the vocab_size argument. under normal circumstances (eg a tokeniser generated by tokenise_bio), setting this is not necessary -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                           specify path for output (DEFAULT: ./sweep_out)
     -d DEVICE, --device DEVICE